smohith/cp4i-install/README.md

    ![cp4i-operators-installed.png](images/cp4i-operators-installed.png)

    <ins>Warning</ins> If the `IBM Operator for Redis` operator remains indefinitely in an `Installing` state you can simply ignore the message.
 This will only affect the deployment of the `Aspera` capability.
-However, if you really want to fix the problem refer to the Appendix.
+However, if you really want to fix the problem refer to Appendix A.

 ### Create an instance of the Platform Navigator
 We will deploy the Platform Navigator (PN) inside of a pre-configured namespace.
 We will use an online installation method to pull the necessary images from the `IBM Entitled Registry` using a pre-defined `entitlement key`.